jdmonin/JSettlers2/doc/Readme.developer.md

 - Occasionally the board does not re-scale at game reset
 - Add more scenarios' unit tests to `soctest.game.TestScenarioRules`
 - Kick robots if inactive but current player in game, assume they're buggy (use forceEndTurn)
-- Control the speed of robots in practice games
+- Control the speed of robots, in practice games and with other humans
   - Adjust `SOCRobotBrain.pause`, `ROBOT_FORCE_ENDTURN_TRADEOFFER_SECONDS`, etc
 - For bot test runs with `-Djsettlers.bots.botgames.shutdown=Y` (`SOCServer.PROP_JSETTLERS_BOTS_BOTGAMES_SHUTDOWN`):
   - Print a summary at the end in a machine-readable format like YAML: Number of games, average length, etc